 For security analysis and testing, given a hardware design, we need to analyze the vulnerabilities and generate attack sequences to exploit these vulnerabilities.
 Many attack sequences may belong to a previously known attack category, while there may also be new attack sequences.
 Even for known attacks, there is a need to adapt those to the given design to test the effectiveness and bit rate of the attack~\cite{wang2019papp}.
-In general, a cache timing attack involves (1)~reverse-engineering the behavior of target microarchitecture design, (2)~designing attack sequences to exfilate information, and (3)~improving the signal quality in~practice.
+In general, a cache timing attack involves (1) reverse-engineering the behavior of target micro-architecture design, (2) designing attack sequences to expose information, and (3) improving the signal quality.

 {\acronym} aims to address the challenges in the first two steps by focusing on reverse-engineering and attack sequence exploration when new or blackbox hardware is given.
-For other practical challenges in developing end-to-end attacks, such as building an accurate timer, reducing background noise, synchronizing the victim process, we leverage the existing techniques in the literature~\cite{vila2020cachequery,xiong2020leaking,yan2019attack,saileshwar2021streamline}.
+For other practical challenges in developing end-to-end attacks, such as building an accurate timer, reducing background noise, and synchronizing the victim program, we leverage the existing techniques in the literature~\cite{vila2020cachequery,xiong2020leaking,yan2019attack,saileshwar2021streamline}.
 The following discusses some of the main challenges in the attack steps.

 A cache contains many design options, such as a replacement policy\cite{perez2011functional}, cache directory \cite{yan2019attack}, cache prefetcher~\cite{wang2019papp,chen2021leaking}, etc. The microarchitectural implementation details are often kept as proprietary information by chip designers.
 Cache operations can also be pseudo-random such as random replacement policies, meaning the cache behavior is not entirely predictable.
 Reverse engineering effort can be onerous and only reveals limited information~\cite{abel2014reverse,vila2020cachequery}.
 For example, it could take up to 100 hours to reverse-engineer a replacement policy~\cite{vila2020cachequery}.